Spiking neurons as predictive controllers of linear systems: Materials and methods

+The error component in this loss can be renamed to $E$ for ease of writing, obtaining:

-If only neuron spikes in the current time step, is a vector containing only zeros except for the th position, which is one.
-We name this vector $\mathbf{s}_i$.
-Under this assumption, we can rewrite $||\mathbf{s}||^2$ as:
+\paragraph*{Loss with neuron $i$ spike} In our setup, neurons do not have access to the state of other neurons in the network, but rather compute a comparison between losses independently from each other.
+Thus, from the perspective of a single neuron , only one spike can be produced at the current time, and the function $\Gamma(\mathbf s)$ outputs a spike vector which contains only zeros except for the th position, which is one.
+We name this vector $\mathbf{o}_i$.
+Under this assumption, we can rewrite $\Gamma(\mathbf s)$ as: